Back to Health & Behavior Studies

 Admission Requirements

-Admission to the Ph.D. program involves completing the application form available online and submitting all regular admission materials, such as transcripts from all institutions attended, three letters of recommendation, and writing sample, which can be a thesis, substantial paper, or published article.
+Admission to the Ph.D. program involves completing the application form available online and submitting all regular admission materials, such as transcripts from all institutions attended, three letters of recommendation, and a writing sample, which can be a thesis, substantial paper, or published article.

-The student should have a master’s degree in nutrition or a closely related discipline from an accredited institution, along with the necessary prerequisite undergraduate courses in general chemistry, organic chemistry, biochemistry, microbiology, human physiology, nutrition, and statistics..
+The applicantt should have a master’s degree in nutrition or a closely related discipline from an accredited institution, along with the necessary prerequisite undergraduate courses in general chemistry, organic chemistry, biochemistry, microbiology, human physiology, nutrition, and statistics.
 Admissions will be based on grades, GRE scores, letters of recommendation, personal statement, and an appropriate match between the applicant’s interests, the research work of the faculty, and funding availability.
 The student will generally be expected to be full-time and to work on ongoing research projects of the faculty.

 Program of Study